kpumuk/metricsd/README.md

-# gorrdpd
+# MetricsD

 A simple statistics collector, written in Google Go.

 ## Installation

 First make sure you have the a working Go environment.
-See the [install instructions](http://golang.org/doc/install.html). gorrdpd will always compile on the `release` tag.
+See the [install instructions](http://golang.org/doc/install.html).
+MetricsD will always compile on the `release` tag.

-Then you will be able to clone and compile gorrdpd:
+Then you will be able to clone and compile MetricsD:

-    git clone --recursive --branch release git://github.com/kpumuk/gorrdpd.git
+    git clone --recursive --branch release git://github.com/kpumuk/metricsd.git
-    cd gorrdpd
+    cd metricsd
     make install

-By default gorrdpd will be install to the `/usr/local/gorrdpd` directory.
+By default MetricsD will be install to the `/usr/local/metricsd` directory.
 To change it, use `DESTINATION` environment variable with `make install`:

-    DESTINATION=/opt/gorrdpd make install
+    DESTINATION=/opt/metricsd make install

 Please note: if you want to run `make install` with `sudo`, make sure that root user has all Go environment variables defined.
 Also you can use `-E` switch to preserve your current environment (needs `setenv` option set in `sudoers`):